 Standards mandatory in 2013 will save approximately 0.02 quads of energy and result in approximately $43 million in energy bill savings for products shipped from 2013-2043.
 The standard will avoid about 1.3 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 255,000 automobiles.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of proposed rulemaking regarding active mode test procedures for direct heating equipment and pool heaters.
-78 FR 63410 (October 24, 2013).
-For more information, please see the rulemaking page.
+DOE published a Federal Register final rule regarding test procedures for direct heating equipment and pool heaters.
+80 FR 791 (January 6, 2015) For more information, please see the rulemaking page.

 Standards for Residential Pool Heaters